 In Victoria, notification of COVID-19 in the workplace to the health and safety regulator (WorkSafe Victoria) is required.
-However, notification to the relevant health authorities (Department of Health and Human Services) is usually required by the relevant health practitioner (where the person was tested), rather than the employer.
+However, notification to the relevant health authorities (Department of Health

 Notification allows the regulator to investigate serious work health and safety incidents and potential contraventions of the Regulations or Act.
 The notification also supports regulators to provide targeted advice and information to business on how best to manage risks and prevent COVID-19 infections in the workplace.